mustafa-fathur/genprd-api-express/API.md

 #### GET /api/personnel

-Retrieves a list of all personnel records.
+Retrieves a list of all personnel records for the authenticated user.

 **Authentication Required:** Yes (JWT Token)